zarr-conventions/zarr-conventions-spec/README.md

 #### Namespace Prefixes

-To prevent collisions, convention properties SHOULD use namespace prefixes (e.g., `proj:`, `ome:`), especially if the convention applies to a specific domain.
+For conventions which wish to avoid collisions with other conventions, the properties SHOULD either
+- use namespace prefixes on individual attributes (e.g., `proj:`) OR
+- nest their properties under a single attribute key (e.g. `ome`)

 For example: